lewispy/Spotify-Music-Time-Machine/README.md

 + Requests: A Python library for making HTTP requests.

 ## Assumptions
-+ User is has a Spotify account
++ User has a Spotify account
 + User has created a developer account on Spotify
 + User has stored their client id and client secret as environment variables SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET respectively